 - Combine water and cornstarch in a mug or a small mixing bowl and whisk until incorporated; then, whisk the slurry into the wine sauce.

 - Add heavy cream to the wine sauce and whisk until combined.
+Taste for salt and pepper, and adjust accordingly.

 - Transfer chicken from slow cooker to plates; top with mushroom sauce and garnish with fresh parsley.